Ostrich skin and Neo-Viagra? A shopping guide to North Korea

 More goods with the “made in North Korea” label are available than ever before, though international sanctions mean most can’t be sold abroad.

-Here’s a look at what North Korea sees as some of its most promising products.
+A look at what North Korea sees as some of its most promising products:

 ENERGY DRINKS AND CHEESE-FLAVORED ESKIMO PIES